ARTICLE

 Boyd notes that many of the lion’s struggles in the wild are due to dwindling food sources.

-“There’s not as many protected places in the wild, and therefore all the predators start to suffer as well,” Boyd said.
+“There aren’t as many protected places in the wild, and therefore all the predators start to suffer as well,” Boyd said.
 “We talk about giving animals the best lives that we can.
 We can’t provide Dunia anything that’s going to be more enriching for her life than breeding and reproducing these offspring.”

 Dunia’s litter of four cubs is large, especially for a first-time mother.
-But the OKC Zoo is well-equipped to provide behavior-based enrichment for both mom and cubs such as foraging for their food.
+But the OKC Zoo is well-equipped to provide behavior-based enrichment for both mom and cubs, such as foraging for their food.

-Zoo staff plans out a month’s worth of enrichment activities giving the animals wild experiences and allowing visitors to enjoy seeing what lions are like in nature.
+Zoo staff plans out a month’s worth of enrichment activities, giving the animals wild experiences and allowing visitors to enjoy seeing what lions are like in nature.
 Daily activities are focused on evoking the lions’ natural instincts of foraging, hunting, investigative play and rest.

 Each day, expert caretakers at the zoo educate guests about the pride in front of the lion overlook.